How to find the best real estate agent when you’re ready to buy

 -

-When comparing real estate agents, hone in on their credentials, reputation and expertise.
+When thinking about how to find a good real estate agent, hone in on their expertise and reputation.
 Real estate is very localized, and you want someone who’s extremely knowledgeable about the market in your specific area.
 You should also look for someone with a successful track record of negotiating and closing deals, preferably for homes similar to the kind you want to buy.
 For example, if you want a condo, look for someone with condo experience.

 -

-The typical commission on a real estate transaction is around 6 percent of the home’s sale price, split evenly between the seller’s agent and buyer’s agent.
-So, if the home sells for $250,000, each agent would receive $7,500.
-However, commission amounts are negotiable and can often be lower than 6 percent.
+The typical commission on a real estate transaction totals somewhere between 5 and 6 percent of the home’s sale price, split evenly between the listing agent and buyer’s agent.
+So, if the home sells for $350,000, each agent would receive between $8,750 and $10,500.
+However, commission amounts are often negotiable.

 -

-Yes — you’re not legally obligated to hire an agent to help you buy a home.
-But it’s typically in your best interest to do so.
-Agents are experts; they know the market inside-out and can provide crucial assistance in both finding a home and negotiating a deal.
+Yes.
+You’re not legally obligated to hire an agent to help you buy a home.
+However, it’s typically in your best interest to do so.
+Agents are licensed experts; they know the market inside-out and can provide crucial assistance in both finding a home and negotiating a deal.
 This includes submitting offers, reviewing the purchase agreement, coordinating the closing and more.
 Plus, they can smooth the path if you encounter any hiccups along the way.
-In fact, 86 percent of homebuyers in 2022 used a real estate agent, according to NAR data.
-In addition, real estate commissions are typically paid by the seller, so as the buyer, their payment won’t come out of your pocket.